markszabo/markszabo.github.io/_posts/2023-08-10-istio-proxy-hostname-mismatch-error.md

 <!--break-->

 The app was setup like this: the request hit the istio ingress, which forwarded the request to the `app-gateway` Service.
-The `app-gateway` Pod then routed the request to the approriate Service (acting as a reverse proxy).
+The `app-gateway` Pod then routed the request to the approriate Service (acting essentially as a reverse proxy).

 The `app-gateway` Pod could reach `app-ui` via `curl` just fine: